2009 Aaron's 499: Race recap

 On lap 146, the seventh caution came out for debris.
 Under the yellow flag, Jeremy Mayfield stayed out to collect five bonus points for leading a lap as most of the drivers took their final pit stops of the day.
 Kurt Busch led the field to the green flag on lap 150.
 He led for four laps before his brother passed him with help from Earnhardt Jr. Busch led for fifteen laps before Matt Kenseth passed him on lap 169.
 Kenseth led for a lap before Busch repassed him.
 On lap 171, the eighth caution came out when Busch and Truex crashed in turn 3.
 It began when Jeff Burton made contact with Busch's rear bumper, causing him to wobble, and eventually spin out after contact from Montoya, while behind them, Truex got turned loose by Ragan.

 Matt Kenseth claimed the lead and led the field to the green flag on lap 175.
 One lap later, Hamlin got loose but saved his car, and teamed up with Ryan Newman to make a run past the leaders, allowing Newman to take the lead from Kenseth two laps later.
-On lap 180, the ninth caution flag was waved for a large crash on the back straightaway.
-It started when Montoya, running in the middle of the lead pack, was touched by Hamlin, causing Montoya to spin into Bobby Labonte and collected seven more cars, including Martin Truex Jr., Robby Gordon, David Stremme, Jeremy Mayfield, Jimmie Johnson, Michael Waltrip, and Sam Hornish Jr. Gordon took the worst of it, as his car was sent head on into inside wall, stoving in the entire front portion of his car.
+On lap 180, the ninth caution flag was waved for a large crash on the backstretch.
+It started when Montoya, running in the middle of the lead pack, was touched by Hamlin, causing Montoya to spin into Bobby Labonte and collected seven more cars, including Martin Truex Jr., Robby Gordon, David Stremme, Jeremy Mayfield, Jimmie Johnson, Michael Waltrip, and Sam Hornish Jr. Gordon took the worst of it, as his car was sent head on into inside wall, caving in the entire front portion of his car.
 Newman continued to lead at the restart on lap 184, drafting with Earnhardt Jr.

 Carl Edwards passed Newman for the lead to take the white flag on lap 187, pushed by Brad Keselowski.
 Edwards and Keselowski were ahead of Newman, who was being pushed by Earnhardt Jr. heading down the back straightaway.
 Coming into the tri-oval, Edwards attempted to block Keselowski, and Keselowski made contact with Edwards' left rear quarter panel.
 Edwards spun backwards and went airborne.
 Earnhardt Jr. slipped past Edwards on the inside, and Edwards' airborne car was struck head-on by Newman.
 This second hit propelled Edwards higher and sent him flying straight into the catch fence.
 Eight fans were injured by flying debris; the most serious one being a woman whose jaw was broken, and was airlifted to a nearby hospital.